 What Is the I-94 Number?

 After CBP provides you with an I-94 form, you will get a unique code that connects to your record.
 This code links to a specific entrance to the United States.
 Every time you enter, you will receive a different I-94 number.
 You can find this number on your paper card or your electronic record.
 It may be required by your employer or the Department of Motor Vehicles (DMV) if you are applying for a driver’s license.

-Check out these answers to frequently asked questions about Form I-94, including whether there is a separate form from the travel record, the cost to get a Form I-94, what happens if you have both paper and electronic versions, how to access the online form, and what to do if your information is incorrect.
+Check out these answers to frequently asked questions about Form I-94, including whether there is a separate form from the travel record, the cost to get a Form I-94, and additional information.

-Is there a separate form for the I-94 travel record?
+Is There a Separate Form for the I-94 Travel Document?

-There is no fee for the I-94 form, regardless of whether you enter the United States by land, sea, or air, and whether your form is paper or electronic.
+There is no fee for a paper or electronic I-94 form, regardless of whether you enter the United States by land, sea, or air.

 If you are arriving at a land border port of entry, you can apply online for a provisional I-94 one week or less before your arrival date.
 This form costs $6 and is not mandatory, but it can make your wait at the border shorter.

 You can also get a copy of your I-94 travel record for free if you enter the United States after April 2013.
 If you entered before then, you could request a copy of your record by submitting Form I-102: Application for Replacement/Initial Nonimmigrant Arrival-Departure Document and pay the $445 fee.

 What Happens if You Have Both Paper and Electronic I-94 Records?